DouglasDev222/Projeto-KitRunner-v5/replit.md

 KitRunner is a responsive web application designed for managing event kit pickup and delivery orders.
 Originally mobile-first, the application has been enhanced with desktop-optimized interfaces while preserving all mobile functionality.
 The system provides capabilities such as browsing events, placing orders, confirming delivery details, and managing payments.
 The project's vision is to simplify event kit distribution, offering an optimal experience on any device while maintaining operational efficiency for event organizers.

 ## Recent Major Updates (August 2025)
-- **Desktop Adaptation Initiative**: Successfully migrated project to Replit environment with full feature preservation
+- **Replit Migration Complete**: Successfully migrated from Replit Agent to standard Replit environment ✅
-- **Responsive Design Enhancement**: Implemented dedicated desktop layouts for key user interfaces
-- **UI/UX Standardization**: Established consistent design patterns across all desktop interfaces
-- **Mobile Preservation**: Maintained 100% mobile functionality while adding desktop capabilities
+- **WhatsApp Integration**: Fully implemented WhatsApp notification system for automatic customer messages ✅
+- **Database Integration**: All systems operational with Supabase PostgreSQL backend ✅
+- **Complete Testing**: All endpoints functional, templates working, message history accessible ✅
+- **Production Ready**: System ready for deployment with proper API credential configuration ✅

 ## User Preferences
 Preferred communication style: Simple, everyday language.